-Søby Værft A/S was built as a machine workshop by Arthur Christian Jørgensen.
+Søby Værft A/S was built as a engine workshop by Arthur Christian Jørgensen.

 The first 8/10 HK "Søby motor"(Søby engine) was created and delivered.
 The engine worked on petroleum oil.

 The shipping company "Arvi" is started by Arthur, his brother and the brothers Hermansen.
 This becomes the beginning of working on steel ships.

 Søby Værft A/S has created 50 different ship engines.

 The port is extended and a 40 meter wooden pier is built.

 The steeltrawler Christen Smed is extended and the building og steel ships officially has begun.